kammitama5/kammitama5.github.io/_posts/2017-11-13-Monday-November-13th.md

 - cross-boundary inlining (I need to look this up.
 I know what function inlining is)
 - flag..keep haskell code in binary

+## Tikhon gave a talk on Programming with Probability

+- I had seen his talk at Compose Conference, so was interesting to see how he adapted it for more business-oriented audience (he was using us as his test audience for a presentation he had to give internally the next morning)

+- Supply chain optimization is stochastic
+- Target has 87 stores to be supplied by 37 supply centres
+- Their job is to minimize total inventory while supplying stores.
+  Thinking about things like spoilage, while keeping inventory on shelves.

+## There is an element of Demand uncertainty

+- We don't know what will sell, if any
+- Probability Distributions needed
+  - sampling simulations (useful for where small sample size needed)
+  - exhaustive (where entire distribution is needed).
+    Useful for applying domain-specific algorithms where specific data is needed

+## A probability can be thought of a map from set to weight, where the weights add up to 1

+- So a probability is a map from ```a -> b```
+- Therefore, distributions form a functor

+- A die can be thought of a boolean operation
+- If we take odds as 1 and evens as 0, we can map the value to a coin
+- However, it becomes difficult to reverse this, as we lack information (two values to represent six).
+How then, do we add the "noise" back?
+  He referenced a monadic bind operator